ncb-0/nezu.world/_work/dollhouse.md

   <figcaption>DJ NEZU in the flesh</figcaption>
 </figure>

-This year, I've found myself among a community of ravers called DollHouse—hosted by my friends [dustBunny](https://soundcloud.com/xxdustbunnyxy) and [Cherry Chip](https://soundcloud.com/christiearson).
+DollHouse is a high-BPM hardcore PLUR rave run by T4T lesbian DJs [dustBunny](https://soundcloud.com/xxdustbunnyxy) and [Cherry Chip](https://soundcloud.com/christiearson).
+Pulled that near-verbatim from [their Instagram](https://www.instagram.com/dollhouse4ever/), because I couldn't describe it better myself. :P

 It feels like an IRL version of [CONEJOBEAT](/work/conejobeat)… nearly everyone is queer and we all have diverse tastes for underground music and fashion.

-I'm still a noob DJ and have only played one set here, but I had the pleasure of designing the flyer for our rave in March 2022:
+## Flyer (March 2021)

+As a graphic designer, I'm very literal.
+So, when I was asked to design a flyer for a cute rave called "DOLLHOUSE", well, the result explains itself.
+It's a dollhouse full of dancing animals. 🍵

 <figure>
   <img src="{{ site.baseurl }}/assets/img/dollhouse-flyer.jpg">